sigpwny/sigpwny.github.io-archive/about.md

       <hr/>

       <p>
-        SIGPwny is canonically spelled SIGPwny, but some alums might remember it as SIGPony.
+        SIGPwny is canonically spelled SIGPwny, but some currents might remember it as SIGPony.
         The club was originally named SIGMil, which was founded around 2002, and reborn as SIGPwny around 2011.
       </p>